RosvaldeMANFO/TasteThread-backend/README.md

 - An environment set up for running Kotlin/Java applications.
 - A configuration file (`application.yaml`).
 - Postgresql with a database, you can run it from Docker.
+- Firebase project with a storage feature to upload an image.

 ---